 This section includes a summary of our recommendations together with a priority rating for Legionellae Risk.
-This site is entirely mains fed, there are no water storage tanks.
-Chlorination would only be required in the future if adverse water samples were recorded during a routine monitor, alterations were made to the plumbing system or undefined circumstances contaminated the water supply.
+This site contains water storage tanks.
+Disinfection may be required through routine inspection and/or a failed water sample, alterations were made to the plumbing system or undefined circumstances contaminated the water supply.
 This assessment supersedes all previous.

-The overall legionella risk on this site is low and in order to ensure the risk is kept as low as reasonably practicable we would advise that the guidelines precautions advised in Sections 3 & 4 as well as recommendations below are adhered to as far as possible.
+The overall legionella risk on this site is medium and in order to ensure the risk is kept as low as reasonably practicable we would advise that the guidelines precautions advised in Sections 3 & 4 as well as recommendations below are adhered to as far as possible.
 Although all precautions may be taken the system may still carry an inherent risk due to the complexity of the given system.